-This easy Zuppa Toscana recipe is full of crumbled sausage, crispy bacon and potatoes in a creamy broth!
+This easy Zuppa Toscana recipe tastes exactly like Olive Garden’s most popular soup.
+Made in one-pot with crumbled sausage, crispy bacon, and potatoes that are all simmered in a creamy broth.
 This is our favorite Olive Garden copycat recipe!

 - Gather your ingredients and prepare your cooking area.
 I find it is easiest to do all of your measuring and chopping beforehand.